yonasBSD/otterlang/docs/TUTORIALS.md

     # {1: 1, 2: 4, 3: 9, 4: 16, 5: 25}
 ```

+> [!TIP]
-> **Tip:** Use dictionaries when you need to look up values by a key, and lists when order matters.
+> Use dictionaries when you need to look up values by a key, and lists when order matters.

 ---